MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 - Giving access to the back buffer (the buffer used to draw) in ``getBackBuffer()``.
 - Giving access to the front buffer (the buffer displayed in the ``Display`` widget) in ``getFrontBuffer()``.
-- Flushing the set of modified rectangles from the drawing buffer to the display buffer in ``flush(DisplayBufferManager, Rectangle[])`` and requesting the display widget to be refreshed.
+- Flushing the set of modified rectangles from the drawing buffer to the front buffer in ``flush(DisplayBufferManager, Rectangle[])`` and requesting the display widget to be refreshed.

   .. code-block:: java